czbiohub-sf/MIDAS/docs/overview.rst

 MIDAS Reference Database
 ========================

-MIDAS 2.0, as any reference-based strain-level genomic variation analysis pipeline, also presuppose a reference database construction step has already taken place.
+MIDAS2, as any reference-based strain-level genomic variation analysis pipeline, also presuppose a reference database construction step has already taken place.
 The MIDAS Reference Database (MIDASDB) refers to a set of custom files needed